yukh1402/cti-stix-diamond-activity-attack-graph/README.md

     }

    ````
-3. Relationships (SROs) between Grouping SDOs won't be registered in the `` "object_refs" `` field of the Grouping.
+3. Relationships (SROs) between Grouping SDOs MUST NOT be registered in the `` "object_refs" `` field of the Grouping.
-   They will only appear as an individual object inside the bundle `` "objects" ``.
+   They MUST appear as individual object inside the bundle `` "objects" ``.

      ````
    {